EllenJCoombs/cetacean-strandings-project/README.md

 * **13-generalised-additive-models.Rmd** This code runs the GAM which looks at all strandings (species per year), with an offset of population.

 ## Other folders :file_folder:
-`functions/` contains functions required by the code in the `analysis/` folder `figures/` contains figures found in the manuscript `raw data/` contains gathered raw data on UK population, North Atlantic Oscillation, and UK and Irish storms from 1913-2015 `cleaned data/` contains cleaned geomagnetic data, population data nd other correlates data `modelling/` contains code for models run in the supplementary material.
+`paper-plots/` contains figures found in the manuscript `raw data/` contains gathered raw data on UK population, North Atlantic Oscillation, and UK and Irish storms from 1913-2015 `cleaned data/` contains cleaned geomagnetic data, population data nd other correlates data `modelling/` contains code for models run in the supplementary material.
 See folder `modelling/supplementary-models`